-Mark Powell has been advising on a broad range of competition law issues for nearly twenty-five years, with a particular focus on the interface between competition law and sector-specific regulatory requirements in areas such as telecommunications, pharmaceuticals, energy, the media and transport.
+Mark Powell is the Executive Partner of the Brussels office.
+He has been advising on a broad range of competition law issues for nearly twenty-five years, with a particular focus on the interface between competition law and sector-specific regulatory requirements in areas such as telecommunications, pharmaceuticals, energy, the media and transport.

-Mr. Powell also handles the regulatory clearance of complex mergers and acquisitions (Recent examples include Acergy/Subsea7, HBO/Ziggo and Sanofi-Aventis/Zentiva
+Mr. Powell also handles the regulatory clearance of complex mergers and acquisitions.
+Recent examples include Acergy/Subsea7

 Mark Powell is now also an active member of the London practice and has been advising on UK market investigation and merger cases.

 Recent court cases in which Mr. Powell has been involved include:

 - Kaučuk/Unipetrol v Commission in cases T-44/07 and T-45/07 regarding the application for annulment of the Commission decision finding Kaučuk liable for the BR/ESBR cartel infringement and imposing a fine of €17.55 million.
 In July 2011, the General Court annulled the European Commission's infringement decision against the companies, and overturned in their entirety the fines imposed on them.

 - Nexans France v Commission in case T-135/09 regarding the application for annulment of a Commission Dawn Raid Decision adopted in the context of an ongoing proceeding pursuant to Article 101 EC concerning the European market for electric cable and related equipment.

 - Garantovana v Commission in case T-392/09 regarding the application for annulment and suspension of operation of the Commission's calcium carbide cartel decision.
 In this case, he successfully obtained interim measures from the General Court.